 - What are the pricing options?

-Once the big picture has been outlined, risk managers can start to evaluate their requirements.
+Once the big picture has been outlined, risk managers can start to evaluate their requirements and the types of risk management approaches to take.
 The chosen financial risk management solution must also align with business goals and the expectations of stakeholders.
 With this understanding, Heads of Risk Management and CROs can move to preliminary consultancies with vendors, check their credentials and certificates, and ask them for references.

 Tips for CROs when talking with risk management software vendors: